 At some point during the year, most school districts will fall into one of these three areas:

-- Thinking about planning a bond or levy measure
+- Thinking about planning a bond measure

-- Attempting to pass a bond or levy
+- Attempting to pass a bond

 No matter which category a district finds itself in, the end goals are the same: alleviate overcrowded classrooms, get facilities sited in the best possible location, and, if new facilities are being built, make sure attendance area boundaries are redrawn to accommodate community values while balancing school capacities.

 Easier said than done.
 As we’ve heard from most school districts we work with, reaching that end goal isn’t always easy.
-That’s why we put together these three bond and levy tips that every school district can use right now.
+That’s why we put together these three bond tips that every school district can use right now.

 Tip 1: Enrollment Forecasting

-If you’re planning a bond or levy, make sure your long-term facilities plan is updated with accurate and defensible enrollment projections based on a diverse set of data that includes student enrollment projections, and community development and demographic information.
+If you’re planning a bond, make sure your long-term facilities plan is updated with accurate and defensible enrollment projections based on a diverse set of data that includes student enrollment projections, and community development and demographic information.
 Instead of relying on the standard, district-wide enrollment data, incorporate projections that tell you where in your district students are projected to live, allowing you to make informed decisions about your future student population.

 Tip 2: School Siting